tjnz/devise_readme-v-000/README.md

 Devise has an extensive collection of generators.
 It includes standard views and controllers.
 It will generate templates that include Bootstrap for you.

 It will also be, at times, a giant pain, because no magic is without a price.
+Devise abstracts away a lot of implementation details.
+That can be very nice, but it can also make it challenging to setup and debug when things don't go exactly to plan.

 ## Architecture